-Amendments Rule 65.
-A substitute or amendto Be Germane, ment must relate to the same subject as the original bill, resolution or constitutional amendment under consideration.
+Amendments RULE 65.
+A substitute or amendment must relate to the same to Be Germane. subject as the original bill, resolution or constitutional amendment under consideration.
 (See also House Rule No. 26.)

-RULE 66.
-Each amendment Committee Amendments: Form of and made by a committee to a How Acted Upon. bill shall be in writing on a separate slip of paper, and shall be pasted to the original bill.
+Committee Amend- Rule 66.
+Each amendment ments: Form of and made by a committee to a bill shall be in writing on a How Acted Upon. separate slip of paper, and shall be pasted to the original bill.

-The report of the committee shall also contain a statement of the amendments agreed to by the committee together with two additional copies attached with a clip
+The report of the committee shall also contain a statement of the amendments agreed to by the committee together with two additional copies attached with a clip.